-From Kerry to Georgia - Shanahan's history-making American Football journey
+From Kerry to Georgia - Shanahan's history-making American football journey

 Six games into his freshman year for the 'Yellow Jackets', he's already played in front of over 80,000 spectators and a TV audience of millions in a narrow defeat by Clemson while also making an appearance against North Carolina at the home of NFL's Atlanta Falcons.

-The journey to Georgia started with gaelic football, as a member of the Kerry Under 17 panel that won the 2017 Munster Championship.
-He decided to try American Football out, applying for and attending Prokick Australia in Melbourne, a kicking academy which has produced four current National Football League punters.
+The journey to Georgia started with gaelic football, as a member of the Kerry Under-17 panel that won the 2017 Munster Championship.
+He decided to try American football out, applying for and attending Prokick Australia in Melbourne, a kicking academy which has produced four current National Football League punters.

 The first Irish alumnus at the academy, his booming left foot got him noticed and placed with Georgia Tech on a full scholarship.
-Remarkably, he had never played fully padded in a game of American Football upon his arrival in the States.
+Remarkably, he had never played fully padded in a game of American football upon his arrival in the States.

 "The cultural adjustment from Ireland to Australia was a lot easier than Ireland to America.
 I think it's because in Australia there's AFL (Aussie Rules) - and GAA and AFL are so similar, with the similar locker room banter.
-The culture around American Football is so different to anything I've been around.
+The culture around American football is so different to anything I've been around.

 "The emphasis on strength and conditioning here is on another level to what we have back home.
 It's far more intense."